Mrs Osborne (R) 2023 - 2024

 Whilst in school the reception children will continually have the opportunity to develop their personal, social and emotional skills.
 This will be during whole class teaching time, when working in small groups, when playing both indoors and outdoors in the reception classroom environment alongside their peers and during social times, such as at playtimes and lunchtimes.

 PE is taught to the children by Mrs Riddle.
-In the Summer term the reception children will carry on their PE lessons and will be undertaking outdoor games and ball skills.
+In the autumn term the reception children will be having an introduction to PE lessons in school.
 It is extremely important that the children come to school in their PE kits on the designated PE day for the class.

 Understanding the World